-- To review controls, systems and processes and ensure proposals for improvement following fraud loss are robust. - To promote efficiencies to tackle fraud through collaborative, partnership and regional partnership working. - To share information and good practice with key stakeholders, within statutory guidelines in the interest of preventing and detecting fraud.
-This will include continuing to undertake statutory data matching across all relevant service areas. - To ensure a systematic and comprehensive approach to fraud prevention across all service provision. - To promote ethical behaviour and raise fraud awareness. - To promote a zero tolerance approach towards fraud which ensures dishonesty is dealt with firmly and consistently. - To constantly keep under review key fraud risks so that fraud exposure is minimised. - To enhance the effectiveness of the anti-fraud service through maximising and reinvesting losses recovered. - To successfully manage operational demand through times of change. - To conduct professional investigations in line with the changing statutory environment and requirements. - To minimise fraud risk across all service provision through the effective provision of advice and support. - To ensure continued fitness for purpose in the prevention and detection of fraud through regular and rigorous review of policies, procedures and working practices.
+- To review controls, systems and processes and ensure proposals for improvement following fraud loss are robust. - To promote efficiencies to tackle fraud through collaborative working, including local and regional partnerships. - To share information and good practice with key stakeholders, within statutory guidelines in the interest of preventing and detecting fraud.
+This will include continuing to undertake statutory data matching across all relevant service areas. - To ensure a systematic and comprehensive approach to fraud prevention across all service provision. - To promote ethical behaviour and raise fraud awareness. - To promote a zero tolerance approach towards fraud which ensures dishonesty is dealt with firmly and consistently. - To constantly keep under review key fraud risks so that fraud exposure is minimised. - To enhance the effectiveness of the anti-fraud service through maximising and reinvesting losses recovered.

+- To successfully manage operational demand through times of change. - To conduct professional investigations in line with the changing statutory environment and requirements. - To minimise fraud risk across all service provision through the effective provision of advice and support. - To ensure continued fitness for purpose, through regular and rigorous review, of policies, procedures and working practices in relation to the prevention and detection of fraud.

-WORKFORCE STRATEGY
+WORKFORCE STRATEGY WORKFORCE STRATEGY

-Lead Department: Deputy Chief Executive's
+Lead Department: Chief Executive's